Surnet/swagger-jsdoc/README.md

 ## Goals

 **swagger-jsdoc** enables you to integrate [Swagger](http://swagger.io) using [`JSDoc`](http://usejsdoc.org/) comments in your code.
-Just add `@swagger` on top of your DocBlock and declare the meaning of your code in `yaml` complying to the OpenAPI specification.
+Just add `@swagger` on top of your DocBlock and declare the meaning of your code in YAML complying to the OpenAPI specification.
+If you prefer to keep some parts of your specification aside your code in order to keep it lighter/cleaner, you can also pass these parts as separate input YAML files.

-`swagger-jsdoc` will parse your documentation from your actual living code and output an OpenAPI specification to integrate any server and client technology as long as both sides comply with the specification.
+`swagger-jsdoc` will parse the above mentioned and output an OpenAPI specification.
+You can use it to integrate any server and client technology as long as both sides comply with the specification.

-Thus, the `swagger-jsdoc` project assumes that you want document your existing working code in a way to "give life" to it, generating a specification which can then be fed into other Swagger tools, and not the vice-versa.
+Thus, the `swagger-jsdoc` project assumes that you want document your existing living (working) code in a way to "give life" to it, generating a specification which can then be fed into other Swagger tools, and not the vice-versa.

 If you prefer to write the OpenAPI specification first and separately, you might check other projects facilitating this, such as